jmusco4/co2-emissions-eda/README.md

 # CO2 Emissions EDA
-Exploratory Data Analysis of Historical and Future CO2 Emissions in Earth's Atmosphere
+Exploratory Data Analysis of Historical and Future CO2 Emissions in Earth's Atmosphere.
+(Work in Progress)

 Project Date: 11/20/2021